felipelouza/mm-repair/Readme.md

 ### ReANS
 The `.vc.C` file of the re32 format is compressed using the ANS-fold-1 algorithm.
 The `.vc.R` file is represented as a packed array.
+This is the option usually providing the best compression.
 The encoding consists of the files with extensions `.[if]val`, `.vc.R.iv`, and `vc.C.ansf.1`